sonic-net/SONiC/doc/techsupport/auto_techsupport_gen.md

 ```
 key = "AUTO_TECHSUPPORT|global"
 state = enabled|disabled;
 cooloff = 300;                  # Minimum Time in seconds, between two successive techsupport invocations by the script.
-max_ts_dumps = 3;           # Maximum number of Techsupport dumps (Doesn't matter if it's manually or auto invoked),
+max-techsupports = 5;           # Maximum number of Techsupport dumps (Doesn't matter if it's manually or auto invoked),
                                   which are allowed to be present on the device.
                                   The oldest one will be deleted, when the the limit has already crossed this.
-max_cdd_size = 2;           # Maximum Size to which /var/core directory can go.
-A perentage value should be specified.
+core-usage = 5;                 # A perentage value should be specified.
+                                  This signifies maximum Size to which /var/core directory can be grown until.
                                   The actual value in bytes is calculate based on the available space in the filesystem hosting /var/core
                                   When the limit is crossed, the older core files are incrementally deleted
 ```

 #### State DB